JazzTap/jazztap.github.io/_posts/2021-07-06-lets-read-white-leprous.md

 ---
+layout: post
-title: Let's Read: White (Leprous)
+title: Let's Read - White (Leprous)
 ---

 Let's see that this song reads as / can be / is about whiteness as violence, and yet as rebellion.
 As a portrait of self-congratulation over the latter, while oblivious to the former, I sure like it a lot.